cxcorp/lacuna/README.md

 5. Run Lacuna: `java -jar target/lacuna-<VERSION>.jar`

 ## License
 Lacuna is licensed under the MIT License (Expat).
 See LICENSE.
+Lacuna uses third party libraries that are distributed under their own terms (see LICENSE-3RD-PARTY).